Pilot Rohith Reddy

 Panjugula Rohith Reddy is an Indian politician also famously known as Pilot Rohith Reddy who earlier represented Tandur as a member of the Telangana Legislative Assembly.
 He was first elected in the 2018 Telangana Legislative Assembly election, where he received 70428 votes.

+The Elite Action Group for Drug Law Enforcement (EAGLE) team of Telangana police conducted a surprise raid at former Bharat Rashtra Samithi (BRS) MLA Pilot Rohith Reddy's farmhouse in Moinabad on 14 March 2026.
+Pilot Rohith Reddy along with five other tested positive in the drug test.
+He along with his brother Ritesh Reddy and Namith Sharma were remanded to judicial custody for 14 days.